Allorx/firefox-userChrome/readme.md

 A very basic userChrome.css that I use personally in Firefox

-* Put "userChrome.css" in your Firefox profile in the "chrome/" folder.
+* Put "userChrome.css" in your Firefox profile folder in the "chrome/" folder (create one if you do not have it).
 * In about:config enable toolkit.legacyUserProfileCustomizations.stylesheets = true